-- Prepare a self-study for periodic program reviews and work to implement recommendations of internal and external review committees. - Manage department budgets and resources, including space and equipment. - Approve faculty leaves in a pattern that also ensures adequate course coverage. - Devise hiring strategies in consultation with department faculty; propose new searches to the Dean. - Oversee the hiring process, adhering to guidance from the Dean's office on process and best practices in diversity hiring. - Ensure, annually, that all assistant and associate professors have an external and internal mentor and that all are aware of Dean's office guidelines. - Conduct faculty tenure and promotion reviews. - Assign service duties to the faculty. - Coordinate with the DUS to plan the department's curriculum, ensuring that all required courses are taught, and key subject areas are covered annually. - Make yearly projections on graduate student admissions and stay in close touch with the admissions committee. - Assist with resolution of conflict between students and faculty and with issues of student wellness and mental health. - Liaise regularly with the department's DGS, DUS, and Diversity Champion for status updates.
+- Prepare a self-study for periodic program reviews and work to implement recommendations of internal and external review committees. - Manage department budgets and resources, including space and equipment. - Approve faculty leaves in a pattern that also ensures adequate course coverage. - Devise hiring strategies in consultation with department faculty; propose new searches to the Dean. - Oversee the hiring process and ensure adherence to divisional and university policies, guidelines, and best practices. - Ensure, annually, that all assistant and associate professors have an external and internal mentor and that all are aware of Dean's office guidelines. - Conduct faculty tenure and promotion reviews. - Assign service duties to the faculty. - Coordinate with the DUS to plan the department's curriculum, ensuring that all required courses are taught, and key subject areas are covered annually. - Make yearly projections on graduate student admissions and stay in close touch with the admissions committee. - Assist with resolution of conflict between students and faculty and with issues of student wellness and mental health. - Liaise regularly with the department's DGS, DUS, and Diversity Champion for status updates.

-- Represent the interests of the department at the Council of Chairs meetings and in conversation with the Dean and Vice Deans. - Supervise department administrator, conduct annual performance evaluation, and be involved in interviewing staff candidates. - Develop a mechanism to ensure efficient transition to an incoming chair; this can involve working closely with a vice chair. - Report or direct complaints of discrimination, harassment and /or retaliation to the Vice Provost for Institutional Equity, or Assistant Vice Provost for Institutional Equity and refer faculty to the Office of Institutional Equity where necessary.
+- Represent the interests of the department at the Council of Chairs meetings and in conversation with the Dean and Vice Deans. - Collaborating with the Director of Administrative Operations per department custom, supervise department administrator, participate in the annual performance evaluation, and (when relevant) be involved in interviewing staff candidates. - Develop a mechanism to ensure efficient transition to an incoming chair; this can involve working closely with a vice chair. - Report or direct complaints of discrimination, harassment and /or retaliation to the Vice Provost for Institutional Equity, or Assistant Vice Provost for Institutional Equity and refer faculty to the Office of Institutional Equity where necessary.